Kami Namamasko: Filipino Christmas Carols to Make the Holidays Even Livelier

 Noche buena is a feast served on the night before Christmas.
-Filipinos deem it very important, so it’s just right that one of the most famous Filipino Christmas carols there is talks just about it!
+Filipinos deem it very important, so it’s just right that one of the most famous Filipino Christmas carols there are talks just about it!
 The “Noche Buena” carol describes the joy and togetherness of Filipino families as they sample their Noche Buena dishes like queso de bola and of course . . . lechon!

 Door-to-door caroling is one of the most common practices of Filipino during Christmas.
 This song is most often sung by children looking to earn a few pennies and treats from their kindhearted neighbors!
 This carol talks about gifts, generosity, and gratitude.

 One of the most highly anticipated things during the holiday season in the Philippines is the annual Christmas bonus.
 This fun, upbeat song by Filipino pop-rock band Aegis talks about how every working Filipino waits for their bonus to use to shop for gifts and buy all they need for the Christmas season.

 “Pasko Na, Sinta Ko” (It’s Christmas, My Love)

 Filipino crooner Gary Valenciano originally sang this heartbreaking ballad.
 It talks about longing for a loved one during Christmas.

 The bright lights of the parols easily make it a national symbol for Christmas in the Philippines.
 This song captures the beauty of this proudly Pinoy decor with a catchy chorus that’ll make you kutitap!

 The lyrics of this well-loved carol brings about a feeling of warmth and joy that only a Filipino Christmas can bring.
 It’s no wonder this has become such a favorite track for the yuletide season.